-Sites located within and adjacent to areas listed as protected or having protected species: The main issue(s) of concern are determined by the statutes of the convention in question and what the convention speaks to.
+Sites located within and adjacent to areas listed as protected or having protected species: The main issue(s) of concern will in part be determined by the local legislation as well as GOJ responsibilities under applicable international conventions.
 The impact of the development on the specific sensitivities of the protected area should be highlighted.
 Mitigation of impacts should assess if the post mitigation status would be acceptable in the protected area context.
 Alternative sites should be rigorously evaluated.
+Offshore drilling is a process involving the boring and removal of sediment/substrate.
+Consequently special attention must be paid to the technique and equipment to be used to ensure that sediment/substrate instability is minimised, as is the spread of spoil plumes in the water body being drilled.
+An assessment of recycling or re-using the spoil from drilling and excavation must be explored.